lxc/incus/doc/tutorial/first_steps.md

        incus copy first third

-1. Launch a VM called `ubuntu-vm` using the Ubuntu 22.04 image:
+1. Launch a VM called `debian-vm` using the Debian 12 image:

-       incus launch images:ubuntu/22.04 ubuntu-vm --vm
+       incus launch images:debian/12 debian-vm --vm

    ```{note}
    Even though you are using the same image name to launch the instance, Incus downloads a slightly different image that is compatible with VMs.